 Monsignor Ken has served Our Lady Queen of Peace Parish since 1993, the longest a pastor has been with our parish!
 Faith was an essential part of his family life, so with both church and family influences, he felt called to minister as a priest to serve the people of God.

 "I welcome you to be a part of our growing community of faith, and I pray that you will find Our Lady Queen of Peace Parish a place of peace and friendship.
 We are here to serve you, and I encourage you to serve others with your gifts."

-We are also blessed with two Parochial Vicars, Father Joji Reddy Allam and Father Rich Litzau, OP.
+We are also blessed with Parochial Vicar, Father Rich Litzau, OP.